CCSD records detail dozens of complaints about Trustee Kevin Child

 The investigation into Employee T’s complaint, which is heavily redacted, also concluded that she was subjected to unwelcome physical advances, comments of a sexual nature or a hostile and intimidating work environment.

-Wooden’s lawyer, Anthony Golden, declined to comment.
 Wooden could not be reached for comment.
+Her lawyer, Anthony Golden, declined to comment.

-Not everyone interviewed by Cole was disturbed by Child actions and comments.
-One employee told the investigator she didn’t believe Child made his comments with malice, but indicated he seemed unable to discern what is appropriate in the workplace.
+Not everyone interviewed by Cole was disturbed by Child’s actions and comments.
+One employee told the investigator she didn’t believe he made his comments with malice, but she indicated he seemed unable to discern what is appropriate in the workplace.

 Other interviews